 Your D2L Homepage is the first page you see after signing into D2L.
 On this page you will find a list of all the courses you are registered for.
 Please note that not all Portland State courses use online resources or D2L.
 If you are not sure whether your courses use D2L or not, please contact your instructor.

 Like the Course Home page, this page contains a News section.
 This News section is controlled by the D2L Support Staff and is used for system announcements.

-Course Homepage is the entry page for your specific course.
+The Course Homepage is the entry page for your specific course.
 It is the first page that you see when you enter the course.
-This page contains the News tool, Events widget, and Library Resources widget.
+This page contains the News, Calendar, Activities and Content, and Library Resources widgets.

 The Content tool is where course materials can be found.
 Content material can range from basic text to multimedia files.

 The Discussions tool can be used for online discussions between you and other students and/or your instructor.

 The Dropbox tool is an electronic storage space for documents you will be submitting to your instructor.
 Submissions are date and time stamped.

 The quizzes tool allows you to take quizzes and view your own quiz results online.
 While labeled "Quizzes", this tool can be used for exams, surveys, and/or homework assignments.